About the ISC CPA Exam | Updated for 2026

 ISC CPA Exam FAQs

-The ISC discipline is an extension of the AUD Core Section, but their relative difficulty will depend on your comfort level with the covered topics and how well you prepare.
+The ISC discipline is an extension of the AUD Core Section, but its relative difficulty will depend on your comfort level with the covered topics and how well you prepare.
 Because ISC builds on AUD, we suggest preparing for it after you have completed AUD.

 The ISC CPA Exam is a 4-hour exam consisting of 5 testlets, covering 82 multiple-choice questions and 6 task-based simulations.
 After the first 3 testlets, candidates are given a 15-minute break that does not count toward the total exam time.

-The highest-performing CPA candidates usually prepare with a CPA Exam review course to practice ISC questions in advance and get acclimated to the ISC Exam’s testing interface.
-Your course should include top-rated CPA Exam practice questions that leverage a learn by doing approach.
+The highest-performing CPA candidates usually prepare with a CPA Exam review course to practice ISC questions in advance and get acclimated to the ISC exam’s testing interface.
+Your course should include top-rated CPA Exam practice questions that leverage a learn-by-doing approach.
 This tactic has been shown to improve student learning outcomes.

 Other CPA Exam Discipline Pages